DEV Community

 Every tree planted, forever verified

-The feed page renders plantings as cards with the photo, species, location, planter name, and a verification badge.
+The registry page renders plantings as cards with the photo, species, location, planter name, and a verification badge.
 Verified plantings get a green badge, rejected ones get red, pending gets amber.
 Each card also shows the AI's reasoning -- "Photo shows a healthy young oak sapling planted in soil" or "Image appears to be a screenshot, not a photograph."
+Verified plantings with on-chain receipts display a proof block with the Solana transaction signature and a direct link to Explorer.

 The submit form uses the browser's Geolocation API to auto-detect coordinates (with a manual fallback), supports camera capture on mobile via capture="environment", and gives you a species picker with 16 common options plus a custom field.